 Saint Paul citing the Book of Deuteronomy chapter 32 verse 35 wrote: “Beloved, never avenge yourselves, but leave it to the wrath of God; for it is written, ‘Vengeance is mine, I will repay, says the Lord’” (Rom 12:19; cf. Heb 10:30).
 God whose properties we are will surely fight for us but it will be at His own time not ours.
 It is not right to take the place of God.

 The declaration Joshua made is still relevant today:

 And if you be unwilling to serve the LORD, choose this day whom you will serve, whether the gods your fathers served in the region beyond the River, or the gods of the Amorites in whose land you dwell; but as for me and my house, we will serve the LORD (Josh 24:15).

 We should remember always what Jesus asks us: “… what will it profit a man, if he gains the whole world and forfeits his life?
 Or what shall a man give in return for his life?”
 (Matt 16:26).
 There is an Igbo adage: ọkpọ onye kpọ ya literally meaning a person who leads his or her guide.
 We tend to see ourselves as more knowledgeable and powerful than God who created us.
 To be a Christian, one has to decide: Between oneself and God.
 That is either you follow God or yourself.
 It is important to take a definitive stand today.
 It is either one is for God or one is not.
 There is no midway, cf. Rev 3:16.

-Let us pray: Lord, may we always be conscious of the fact that you are God and that it is you who made us.
-May we live entirely as your people and the sheep of your pasture (Ps 100:3) – Amen.
+Let us Pray: Lord, may we always be conscious of the fact that you are God and that it is you who made us.
+May we live entirely as the sheep of your pasture – Amen.

 You are free to share this reflection with others if you consider it worthy.